Ethics Committee

 Per the R-HlthResCoord, COMREC may at its own discretion allow a pre-clinical trial application procedure, where applicable, at the request and cost of the sponsor.
 As stated in the G-HlthResConduct, the applicant is required to submit application materials to COMREC at least three (3) weeks before the date of the review meeting.

-The G-COMREC provides the following contact information for COMREC:
+MWI-19 provides the following additional contact information for COMREC:

 Email: comrec@medcol.mw

-MWI-1 indicates that for submissions to COMREC, all documents should be submitted in one (1) PDF file by email to comrec@medcol.mw, if the file size does not exceed 5MB.
+However, MWI-1 indicates that all documents should be submitted to COMREC by email to comrec@medcol.mw in one (1) PDF file, if the file size does not exceed 5MB.
 If the file size is over 5MB, then the file should be sent as a compressed zipped file.
 The data collection tools and informed consent forms must be provided in both English and Chichewa (or the appropriate local language).

 Regulatory Authority Requirements

-As per the G-CTAProcsVacBiol, the G-CTARevVacBiol, and MWI-60, the following documentation must be submitted to the Pharmacy and Medicines Regulatory Authority (PMRA) in an application to conduct a clinical trial (Note: The regulations provide overlapping and unique elements so each of the items listed below will not necessarily be in each source):
+As per the G-CTAProcsVacBiol, the G-CTARevVacBiol, and MWI-60, the following documentation must be submitted to the Pharmacy and Medicines Regulatory Authority (PMRA) in an application to conduct a clinical trial (Note: Each of the items listed below will not necessarily be found in all sources, which provide overlapping and unique elements):

 - Comprehensive table of contents for the entire application, including a complete list of all documents provided in the application.
 The location of each document should be identified by tab identifiers.
 In general, the name for the tab identifier should be the name of the document